Arizona Water Shortage

 Intro

-So this is for my homies who I think will be ruined (at best) regarding any real estate and businesses they own in Arizona.
-Which, for the United States, is ground zero for climate change.
-And you don’t even have to believe in climate change; reservoir levels don’t lie.
+That’s basically what I think regarding my homies in Arizona.
+Who I think will be ruined (at best) regarding any real estate and business ventures they have in Arizona.
+Which, for the United States, is practically ground zero for climate change.
+And if you don’t believe in climate change, river flow rates and reservoir levels are sending a clear message regardless.

-• In the links, all reservoir levels are presented as “surface level” above sea level.”
-So when it says, for example, Lake Powell’s water level is 3526 feet, that’s not how deep the water is.
+• In the links, all reservoir levels are presented as surface level above sea level.
+For example, if it says Lake Powell’s water level is 3526 feet, that’s not how deep the water is.
 Rather, that’s how high the water is above sea level.
 Lake Powell hits minimum power pool (the depth at which the electric generators stop working) at 3490 feet.
 Lake Powell hits its official dead pool at 3370 feet.

 • Lake Mead’s minimum power pool is 950 feet, and dead pool is 895.

 • Both of these reservoirs are filled canyons, which means they are V-shaped.
-Such that there was way more water in every foot of depth at the top of the V when the reservoir was full than now that they are near their bottoms.
-Each remaining foot of depth contains ever less water than the last, and for equal amounts of water delivered downstream, the lakes empty ever faster.
-I think this should be alarming.
+Such that there was a lot more water in every foot of depth at the top of the V when the reservoir was full than now that they are near their bottoms.
+So each remaining foot of depth contains ever less water than the last, and for equal amounts of water delivered downstream, the lake levels drop ever faster.

-The Lower Colorado Water Supply Report (U.S. Department of Interior) gives the best overall snapshot of the lower Colorado River.
+The Lower Colorado Water Supply Report (updated Mondays) gives the best overall snapshot of the lower Colorado River.
 It gives a full picture report of the Southwest’s primary reservoirs, most notably Lakes Mead and Powell.
-At the time of my updating this (4-26-26), Lake Mead is at 32% capacity.

 Usually, in this report that comes out every Monday, I look at Total System Capacity.
 Furthermore, Lake Powell and Lake Mead Capacity.

-Lake Powell Water Database (U.S. Bureau of Reclamation) and Levels (daily updates).
-Both of these sites are updated daily and are pivotal for understanding the effects of global warming and local aridification.
+Lake Powell Water Database and Levels (daily updates).
+Both of these sites are good for understanding the local effects of global warming and aridification.

 Lake Mead Specific (updated daily)